LisaHopcroft/sourdough/docs/README.md

 The starter needs to be fed regularly to keep it active.

+To feed it:

-To feed it, remove ~200g of starter from your jar.
-You can either discard this or use it in other recipes (I've included some discard recipes below).
+1. remove ~200g of starter from your jar (you can either discard this or use it in other recipes, I've included some discard recipes below)
+2. Add ~100g of water and mix thoroughly - really whip it up, the air is good for it
+3. Add ~100g dark rye flour and mix well again

+That's it!

-Add the water and mix thoroughly - really whip it up, the air is good for it.
-Then add the flour and mix well again.
-I feed mine about 110g water and then 90g-ish organic rye flour.
-I've found that this ratio keeps the consistency about right (but the starter is very forgiving!).
-I used to feed it wholemeal flour, but I found that dark rye (not white rye!)is much better for getting it active and bubbly, which means you get a better rise in your loaf.
+RE the dark rye flour - I used to feed my starter with wholemeal flour, but I found that organic dark rye (not white rye!) is much better for getting it active and bubbly, which means you get a better rise in your loaf.
 Organic flour will contain more natural yeasts.

-If you are baking once a week, you are probably OK to just feed it as I suggested above: in the morning before you bake.
-If you are going to skip a week, you will want to feed it in the fridge - you don't have to warm it up for this, just take it out the fridge, feed it and then put it back in the fridge.
+If you are baking once a week or more, you are probably OK to just feed it as I suggested above: in the morning before you bake.
+If you are going to skip a week, you may want to feed it in the fridge - you don't have to get it to room temperature for this, just take it out the fridge, feed it and then put it back in the fridge.

+If your starter has a layer of liquid on it when you go to feed it, you can either mix it in or pour it off.
+It might be the alcohol byproduct of the yeast reaction...?

 ## Discard recipes